sieteunoseis/betterbat-public-release/README.md

 ### Error Button

-Better BAT count's errors detected in import file and allows users to cycle to issues to speed up remediation of issues.
+Better BAT will count errors detected in import file and allows users to cycle to issues to speed up remediation of issues.

 ### Dynamic Column Dropdown